 Being a single mom can be really tough!
-If you are looking for helpful, practical (or just fun) single mom gift ideas, then check out this list!
+If you are looking for helpful, practical (or just fun) gifts for single moms, then check out this list!

-When I first became a single mom, I felt such a wide range of emotions, but over all of those I mostly just felt overwhelmed.
+When I first became a single mom, I felt such a wide range of emotions, but overall of those I mostly just felt overwhelmed.
 Now, I can confidently say that single moms are busy moms!

 I had to make so many changes (and manage my 2 little kids under the age of 5).
 Thankfully, I have a very wonderful network of helpful friends and a very supportive family that helped me transition to single mom life.